MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-azure-portal.md

 > Applies to: Azure Stack HCI, version 21H2 Preview

-You can enable Logs and Monitoring capabilities (both in preview) to monitor multiple Azure Stack HCI clusters from Azure portal.
+This topic explains how to enable Logs and Monitoring capabilities to monitor multiple Azure Stack HCI clusters.
+You can [access these features in preview](https://aka.ms/hci-insights) from Azure portal.

 If you haven't already, be sure to [Register your cluster with Azure](../deploy/register-with-azure.md).
 After you've enabled Logs and Monitoring, you can use [Azure Stack HCI Insights](azure-stack-hci-insights.md) to monitor cluster health, performance, and usage.

    > [!IMPORTANT]
    > Monitoring an Azure Stack HCI cluster from Azure portal requires every server in the cluster to be Azure Arc-enabled.
 If you registered your cluster on or after May 25, 2021, this happens by default.
 Otherwise, you'll need to [enable Azure Arc integration](../deploy/register-with-azure.md#enabling-azure-arc-integration) if you haven't already done so manually from Azure portal.